-This is a PHP guide on how to get a date was 7 days ago.
+This is a PHP guide on how to get a date that was 7 days ago.
 Most of these examples are pretty easy to change, so you should be able to modify them to suit your own needs.

 To get last week’s date, we can use PHP’s date function and the strtotime function:

 //One week ago in a YYYY-MM-DD format. $lastWeek = date("Y-m-d", strtotime("-7 days")); echo $lastWeek, '<br>';

 The above code outputted “2019-04-11” on the 18th of April, 2019.

 If you want last week’s date to be displayed in a more human-friendly format, you can use the following example:

 $lastWeek = date("l, jS F, Y", strtotime("-7 days")); echo $lastWeek;